 “I use Facilitated Communication to write my stories down,” says Peter.
 “I tap out my words with a communication board that has the same layout as a computer keyboard, and my facilitator writes my words down.
 The stories are ‘facilitated’ and recorded by good friends, family or workers that I have with me at the time the stories flow.
 There are many different hands that I hold, and these people help me in other areas of my life too.”

 The messages in these books are simple but clear and ideal for younger readers in the kindergarten and lower Primary age range.
-The books are big, bold and beautiful with their colourful, eye-catching illustrations and are already delighting and captivating young readers.
+The books are big, bold and beautiful with their colourful, eye-catching illustrations and are always delighting and captivating young readers.

 “My children’s stories are some of the results of my journey of self-discovery,” says Peter.